 Different bacteria can be found in the water and make you sick.

 The most commonly reported recreational water-related illness is diarrhea caused by bacteria such as:

 Other illnesses can include diseases affecting the eye, ear, skin and upper respiratory system.
 Some illnesses can be severe, such as skin or tissue infections caused by Vibrio, which can occur when a cut or wound is exposed to salty water.

 The chlorine used in swimming pools kills most of the bacteria that cause recreational water illnesses.

 People with compromised immune systems are more likely to develop illnesses or infection after swimming in polluted water.
-If you think you have a swimming related illness, talk to your health care provider.
+If you think you have a swimming-related illness, talk to your health care provider.

 You should regularly monitor water quality.
-If water quality does not meet the legal requirements, you should close the pool until it is corrected.
+If water quality does not meet legal requirements, you should close the pool until it is corrected.
 Make educational materials available to all swimmers.
 Have a written response policy to address feces, vomit and blood contamination incidents.